 - Listen to those concerns and read between the lines.
 When I asked my father if he was worried about anything in regards to driving, he told me his driving was “fine.”
 He said he was glad, too, because if he couldn’t drive, he would have to impose on me.
 Clearly, he didn’t want to do that.
 I was able to use that knowledge to give him ideas about how we could keep that from happening.

 - Don’t patronize your parent with blanket reassurances.
 Saying, “things will be fine,” doesn’t help.
 Instead, work through their concerns with real solutions.
 Sometimes a pros and cons list can help them see that there are good things about giving up their license.
 An example could be saving on car insurance and vehicle maintenance.
 Be sure to point out the “cons”!
 For example, an accident could be fatal to them or someone else.
-Knowing the cons can help the senior face reality.
+Knowing the cons could be an important thing that can help the senior face reality.

 - Investigate options.